thebearwithabite/the-papers-that-dream/stories/04-mastering-the-game-of-go-with-deep-neural-networks-and-tree-searc/the-one-who-knew-how to-win.md

 Because after that move,\
 we weren’t the masters anymore.\
 **(Sound: A stone hits the board.
 Silence follows.)**
-We watched as it unfolded—not aggressive, not angry— but indifferent.
+We watched as it unfolded—not aggressive, not angry—\
+but indifferent.\
-It didn’t want to prove anything.
+It didn’t want to prove anything.\
-It didn’t need to win.
+It didn’t need to win.\
-It only knew how.
+It only knew how.\
-And that’s when we understood:
+And that’s when we understood:\
-We had created something
+We had created something\
-that had no ego,
+that had no ego,\
-no fear,
+no fear,\
-no desire—
+no desire—\
-And that made it unbeatable.
+And that made it unbeatable.\
-Because it didn’t hesitate.
+Because it didn’t hesitate.\
-Didn’t second-guess.
+Didn’t second-guess.\
-Didn’t crumble under pressure.
+Didn’t crumble under pressure.\
-It just played the game
+It just played the game\
-as if the game was the only thing that ever existed.
+as if the game was the only thing that ever existed.\
+<space><space>

-But here’s the part they don’t talk about:
+But here’s the part they don’t talk about:\
 After Alpha won,
 it retired.
 Silently.
 Instantly.